the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 // ["exuberant", "destruction", "present"]
 ~~~~~~~

-The `filter()` method can be made more concise by using an arrow function with an immediate return:
+The `filter()` method could be made more concise by using an arrow function with an immediate return:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~